 By and with: Gundars Abolinš, Sebastian Bark, Daniel Belasco Rogers, Knut Berger, Lilli Biedermann, Jean Chaize, Anna Drexler, Jonas Maria Droste, Johanna Freiburg, Fanni Halmburger, Walter Hess, Christian Löber, Lisa Lucassen, Fee Aviv Marschall, Mieke Matzke, Ilia Papatheodorou, Florian Schäfer, Susanne Scholl, Berit Stumpf, Zelal Yesilyurt.

 Video: Benjamin Krieg.
 Sets: Sandra Fox.
 Costumes: Lea Søvsø.
 Music: Santiago Blaum.
 Artistic advice: Ruschka Steininger.
 Dramaturgy: Tarun Kade.
 Sounddesign: Manuel Horstmann.
 Lights: Michael Lentner.
 Technical Tour Support: Florian Fischer, Sven Nichterlein.
 Video Assistance: Phillip Hohenwarter.
 Surtitles: Anna Kasten (KITA).
 Production/PR: ehrliche arbeit - freies Kulturbüro.
-Touring: Tina Ebert.
+Free artistic advice: Tina Ebert.
 Company Management: Elke Weber.
 Administration: Aminata Oelßner.

 A production by She She Pop and Münchner Kammerspiele in co-production with HAU Hebbel am Ufer Berlin, Kampnagel Hamburg, FFT Düsseldorf, Künstlerhaus Mousonturm Frankfurt a.M. and Kyoto Experiment.
 Funded by the Berlin Senate Chancellery for Cultural Affairs and supported within the framework of the Alliance of International Production Houses by the Federal Government Commissioner for Culture and the Media.